Testing the Fractional Integration Parameter Revisited: a Fractional Dickey-Fuller Test

-This paper proposes a new testing procedure for the degree of fractional integration of a time series inspired on the unit root test of Dickey-Fuller (1979).
+\begin{description} \item[Abstract] In this paper, in the first step, we show that the fractional Dickey-Fuller test proposed by Dolado et al $\left[ 10\right] $ is useless in practice.
+In the second step, we propose a new testing procedure for the degree of fractional integration of a time series inspired on the unit root test of Dickey-Fuller $\left[ 7\right] $.
 The composite null hypothesis is that of $d\geq d_{0}$ against $d<d_{0}$.
-The test statistics is the same as in Dickey-Fuller test using as output $(1-L)^{d_{0}}y_{t}$ instead of $(1-L)y_{t}$ and as input $(1-L)^{-1+d_{0}}y_{t-1}$ instead of ${y}_{t-1}$, exploiting the fact that if $y_{t}$ is $I(d)$ then $(1-L)^{-1+d_{0}}y_{t}$ is $I(1)$ under the null $d=d_{0}$.
-If $d\geq d_{0}$, using the generalization of Sowell's results $(1990)$, we propose a test based on the least favorable case $d=d_{0}$, to control type I error and when $d<d_{0}$ we show that the usual tests statistics diverges to $-\infty$, providing consistency.
+The test statistics is the same as in Dickey-Fuller test using as output $\left( 1-L\right) ^{d_{0}}y_{t}$ instead of $\left( 1-L\right) y_{t}$ and as input $\left( 1-L\right) ^{-1+d_{0} }y_{t-1}$ and eventually some lag of $(1-L)^{d_{0}}y_{t}$ instead some lag of $(1-L)y_{t}$, exploiting the fact that if $y_{t}$ is $I(d)$ then $\Delta^{-1+d_{0}}y_{t}$ is $I(1)$ under the null $d=d_{0}$.
+If $d\geq d_{0}$, using the generalization of Sowell's result $\left[ 23\right] $, we propose a test based on the least favorable case, $d=d_{0}$, to control type $I$ error, and when $d<d_{0}$ we show that the tests statistics diverges to $-\infty$, providing consistency.
+Through a simulation study, we show the good performance of the test in terms of size and power.
+Finally, in order to show how to use the new testing procedure, the test is applied to the well-known Nelson and Plosser data. \end{description}